Szhenger/scramble/README.md

 ## Problem to Solve

-In the digital age of 2024, securing sensitive information through encryption is vital.
-Unencrypted data stored on computers is vulnerable to unauthorized access, breaches, and malicious attacks, which can lead to severe privacy violations, identity theft, and financial loss.
-Despite the growing importance of cybersecurity, many files remain unprotected at rest.
+Given the modern digital age in 2024, sensitive data stored on computers is vulnerable to breaches, theft, and unauthorized access.
+With growing cybersecurity threats and increasing regulatory requirements for data protection (e.g., GDPR, HIPAA), encrypting files at rest is crucial for safeguarding personal and corporate information.
+Files that remain unencrypted are easy targets for malicious actors, leading to identity theft, financial loss, and privacy violations.

-This program, `scramble.c`, addresses such concerns by offering a simple yet effective command-line tool that encrypts files using multiple encryption techniques.
-By applying methods such as bitwise inversion, byte reversal, hashing, and byte splicing, Scramble ensures that the content of the files is altered, providing a layer of security for data at rest.
-This tool offers flexibility in encryption, allowing users to select the most suitable method for their use case.
-Designed for users who need a quick, accessible solution to protect files without the complexity of advanced cryptographic tools.
-It ensures that sensitive information is safeguarded, contributing to stronger overall data security practices.
+While existing encryption tools are powerful, they can be overly complex for users who simply want a fast, effective solution to encrypt files.
+This is where `Scramble` comes in—offering a lightweight, command-line encryption tool that enables users to protect their data with minimal effort.

+`Scramble` enables users to encrypt files by employing several encryption techniques, including bitwise inversion, byte reversal, and hashing.
+This flexibility ensures that files can be encrypted using an algorithm that best suits the user’s security requirements.
+The program is designed to be accessible and easy to integrate into automated workflows, making it an ideal solution for individuals and organizations alike.

 ## Background